mantidproject/mantid/Code/Mantid/docs/source/algorithms/GenerateEventsFilter-v1.rst

    workspace index associated.
 These workspace indices are incremented by 1 from 0 along with their orders in time.

+-  A series of filters for multiple continuous time intervals, which have various lengths of period.
+   Each of them has an individual workspace index associated.
+   These workspace indices are incremented by 1 from 0 along with their order in time.

 -  A filter containing one or multiple time intervals according to a specified log value.
 Any log value of the time that falls into the selected time intervals is equal or within the tolerance of a user